What Is an Emergency Fund? Plus, Why You Need One

 Why do you need an emergency fund?

-To avoid going hungry or risking their housing, some people turn to payday loans or borrow from credit cards at high interest rates.
+To avoid going hungry or risking losing their housing, some people turn to payday loans or borrow from credit cards at high interest rates.
 If you don't already have the money to pay them back, using a payday loan or even a credit card to cover an emergency puts your future financial stability at risk, costs you more money and makes it even harder to save money to avoid another financial emergency.

 How much to save in an emergency fund